ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/integrated-charts-toolbar/index.md

 ## Chart Tool Panel Customisation

-The Chart Tool Panel can be customised within the `chartToolPanels` grid option.
+The Chart Tool Panel can be customised within the `chartToolPanelsDef` grid option.

-<api-documentation source='grid-options/properties.json' section='charts' names='["chartToolPanels"]' ></api-documentation>
+<api-documentation source='grid-options/properties.json' section='charts' names='["chartToolPanelsDef"]' ></api-documentation>

 ### Customising settings panel chart groups

-The list of chart groups shown on the settings panel can be customised using the `chartToolPanels.settingsPanel.chartGroups` grid option.
+The list of chart groups shown on the settings panel can be customised using the `chartToolPanelsDef.settingsPanel.chartGroupsDef` grid option.
 The full list of chart groups are as follows:

 <snippet>
 const gridOptions = {
-    chartToolPanels: {
+    chartToolPanelsDef: {
         settingsPanel: {
-            chartGroups: {
+            chartGroupsDef: {
                 columnGroup: [
                     'column',
                     'stackedColumn',